tranchess/contract-core/spec/README_EXCHANGE.md

 Calling `deposit` will perform the following steps:

-1. Invoke global and per-user reward checkpoint, and convert the total supplies and locked/available balances to the latest conversion
+1. Invoke global and per-user reward checkpoint, and rebalance the total supplies and locked/available balances to the latest version
 1. Transfer the shares to `Exchange` contract
 1. Update the deposit balances and emit `Deposited` event